Open accessibility options

 We only process your data if at least one of the following conditions applies:

-1. Consent (Article 6 (1) (a) GDPR): You have given us your consent to process data for a specific purpose.
-An example would be storing the data you entered in a contact form.
+1. Consent (Article 6 paragraph 1 lit. a GDPR): You have given us your consent to process data for a specific purpose.
+An example would be the storage of your entered data from a contact form.

-2. Contract (Article 6 (1) (b) GDPR): We process your data to fulfill a contract or pre-contractual obligations with you.
-For example, if we conclude a purchase agreement with you, we require personal information in advance.
+2. Contract (Article 6 paragraph 1 lit. b GDPR): We process your data to fulfill a contract or pre-contractual obligations with you.
+For example, if we conclude a purchase agreement with you, we need personal information beforehand.

-3. Legal obligation (Article 6 (1) (c) GDPR): We process your data if we are subject to a legal obligation.
-For example, we are legally obligated to retain invoices for accounting purposes.
-These usually contain personal data.
+3. Legal obligation (Article 6 paragraph 1 lit. c GDPR): We process your data when we are subject to a legal obligation.
+For example, we are legally required to retain invoices for accounting purposes.
+These typically contain personal data.

-4. Legitimate interests (Article 6 (1) (f) GDPR): In the case of legitimate interests that do not restrict your fundamental rights, we reserve the right to process personal data.
-For example, we need to process certain data in order to operate our website securely and economically efficiently.
+4. Legitimate interests (Article 6 paragraph 1 lit. f GDPR): In the case of legitimate interests that do not infringe your fundamental rights, we reserve the right to process personal data.
+For example, we need to process certain data to operate our website securely and economically.
 This processing therefore constitutes a legitimate interest.

 We generally do not apply other conditions, such as the processing of recordings in the public interest, the exercise of official authority, or the protection of vital interests.
 Should such a legal basis be applicable, it will be indicated at the appropriate point.